The Physics of Fast Radio Bursts: Coherent radiation mechanisms

 where $N_b$, $A$ and $n_{\rm GJ}$ are normalized to their respective typical values ($N_b$ may be estimated as $\Delta r/\lambda = (3.3\times 10^5 \ {\rm cm}) \Delta r_7 \nu_9$, where $\Delta r$ is the depth of the field line that contributes to instantaneous radiation).
 Interestingly, $\nu_9$ and $\rho_7$ are apparently cancelled out in Equation (\ref{eq:L_bunch}).
 This ``true'' luminosity from the model may be compared with the beaming corrected luminosity derived from the observed isotropic luminosity as discussed in \S\ref{sec:beaming}, i.e.

 where the solid angle of an individual FRB $\delta\Omega$ is written as $\pi \theta_j^2$ where $\theta_j$ is the half opening angle of the min-jet.
-Note that when $\theta_j \leq \gamma_e^{-1}$, our treatment is consistent with \cite{kumar17}, who used a $\gamma_e^4$ parameter to make a connection between the emitted power and the observed isotropic luminosity.
+Note that when $\theta_j \leq \gamma_e^{-1}$, our treatment is consistent with \citet{kumar17}, who used a $\gamma_e^4$ parameter to make a connection between the emitted power and the observed isotropic luminosity.
 Our treatment is more general that includes the $\theta_j > \gamma_e^{-1}$ regime.
 One can see that for plausible parameters, the observed FRB isotropic-equivalent luminosity can be reproduced. \item Cooling time and the required $E_\parallel$: \citet{kumar17} first pointed out that for models invoking curvature radiation by bunches, a steady $E_\parallel$ is needed in the magnetosphere to continuously inject energy to the bunches to maintain the observed luminosity for the typical FRB duration.
-We reproduce this conclusion in the following with a slightly different derivation.
 Consider a bunch of $N_{e,b}$ electrons radiating coherently.
 The total energy is $E_b = N_{e,b} \gamma_e m_e c^2$ and the total emission power is $N_{e,b}^2 P_e$.
 So the cooling timescale is

 This is much shorter than the typical FRB duration.
 In order to maintain FRB emission power, the electrons need to continuously gain energy from an electric field $E_\parallel$ such that $(N_{e,b} e) E_\parallel c = N_{e,b}^2 P_e$.
 This gives